 Craft Industry Alliance: How do you think your work will change the user experience of Ravelry?

 Livia: With regard to existing features on the site: Ravelry obviously has tons of amazing features for fiber artists.
 I want to make it even easier for Ravelers to find them, whether they’ve had an account since the beginning or just joined yesterday.

-Regarding new features that we have yet to design and build: I want those to be easy to use too, and I want to help Casey as much as I can so that we can release them even faster!
+Regarding new features that we have yet to design and build: I want those to be easy to use too, and I want to help Cassidy as much as I can so that we can release them even faster!